Nicola Bombacci: Death

 From left to right, the dead bodies of Bombacci, Gelomini, Mussolini, Petacci, Pavolini and Starace in Piazzale Loreto, 1945.
-At the bottom of the photo it says "justice is done".
+At the bottom of the photo, it says "justice is done".

-Bombacci was shot on 28 April 1945 at Dongo (province of Como) where he had been captured, along with Mussolini, by Italian communist partisans.
-He was summarily shot alongside Mussolini.
-Before his execution, Bombacci shouted out "Long live Mussolini!
-Long live socialism!"
-After his death, he was hanged upside down at Piazzale Loreto in a public display, along with Mussolini, Clara Petacci, the secretary of the Republican Fascist Party, Alessandro Pavolini, Achille Starace and others.
-Above the body of Bombacci, there was a handwritten sign that read "Supertraditore" (Super-Traitor).
+Bombacci, then 65 years old, remained at Mussolini's side until the very end.
+Partisans captured him on Lake Como, in the same car as the Duce, and shot him along with other fascist hierarchs, including Alessandro Pavolini and Ferdinando Mezzasoma, at Dongo on the lake's shore on 28 April 1945 (Mussolini, by contrast, died at Giulino di Mezzegra).
+His last words, spoken just before he was shot, were either "Long live Italy!
+Long live Socialism!" or, in other accounts, "Long live Mussolini!
+Long live Socialism!", shouted at the firing squad.
+What is certain, in both versions, is that his final words hailed socialism.

+On the morning of 29 April, he was hung by the feet at the Piazzale Loreto petrol station in Milan, alongside Benito Mussolini, Claretta Petacci, and several other fascist hierarchs.
+On the document attesting to his execution, beneath his name was handwritten "Supertraditore" ("Super-traitor").

 Four days after his death, his old friend and comrade Victor Serge read of the event in a newspaper in Mexico, where he was living in exile, and wrote several pages in his journal concerning him.
 Engaging in what he called "practical psychology", Serge tried to imagine how a former communist could become a fascist: "Among some Italians, particularly among the ex-Marxists and ex-syndicalists, two visions became apparent: that with the liberal democracies exhausted and socialism weakened, the corporatist regimes were going to impose their new formulas; and that through this narrow gate would pass collectivism, the precondition for a socialism different from that desired by the nineteenth century, ... corresponding better to man's basic nature."